sergiu-dina/bug-tracker/README.md

 This application is a bug tracking system that keeps track of reported software bugs in software development projects.
 The software allows for users to submit tickets and those tickets are tracked through status from Open to Complete.

-The app was built with ASP.NET CORE, MVC, C# and SQL.
+The app was built with ASP.NET Core, MVC, C# and SQL.
 The front end was developed with HTML, JavaScript and Bootstrap.
 The database was built with SQL Server and hosted on Azure.

 When you check out the app, in the Login page I recommend choosing the option to Login as a Demo Admin in order to have access to all the features of the app.